School Ties: Plot

-Overwhelmed by pressure to get accepted into Harvard, Charlie uses a crib sheet to cheat on a vital History exam.
-David and Rip Van Kelt spot him doing so but choose not to report him.
-After the exam, Charlie gets bumped into by another student when leaving the History class and accidentally drops the cheat sheet onto the floor.
-When the teacher, Mr. Gierasch, finds it, he informs the class that he will fail all of them if the cheater does not come forward.
-He instructs the students, led by Van Kelt, the head prefect, to convince the cheater to turn himself into the headmaster's office.
+Pressured to get into Harvard, Charlie uses a crib sheet in an exam.
+David and Rip spot him, but say nothing.
+After the exam, Charlie accidentally drops the cheat sheet, which is found by teacher Mr. Gierasch.
+Mr. Gierasch tells the class he will fail them all if the cheater does not come forward.
+He instructs the students to convince the cheater to turn himself in.

-When David confronts Charlie and threatens to turn him in himself if he does not confess to cheating on the history exam, Charlie tells David about the pressure he is facing, apologizes for conspiring against him, and unsuccessfully attempts to bribe David into silence.
-Later, just when David is about to reveal Charlie as the cheater to the other students at the table, Charlie gets up and publicly accuses David of being the cheater.
-They try to fight each other, but Van Kelt stops and tells them to leave and let the rest of the class decide who is being honest.
-Both agree although Reese tries to convince David not to because he says the rest of the class will be prejudiced against him.
-The majority of the class blames David out of antisemitic prejudice, while Reese, the unnamed student, and Connors, going against his self-professed antisemitism, argue that it is unlike David to cheat and lie.
-Despite this, the class votes to convict David, prompting Van Kelt to tell him to report to the headmaster, Dr. Bartram, to confess to the cheating.
+David threatens to turn Charlie in if he does not confess.
+Charlie tells David about the pressure he is facing, apologizes for conspiring against him, and unsuccessfully attempts to buy his silence.
+Just as David is about to reveal Charlie as the cheater, Charlie publicly accuses David.
+They try to fight, but Rip tells them to leave and let the rest of the class decide who is being honest.
+Both agree, although Chris tries to convince David not to on the grounds that the rest of the class will be prejudiced against him.
+The majority of the class blames David out of antisemitic prejudice; however, Chris, the unnamed student, and Connors (going against his self-professed antisemitism) argue that it is unlike David to cheat and lie.
+The class votes to convict David, and Van Kelt tells him to report to headmaster Dr. Bartram to confess.

-David goes to Bartram's office and says that he is the cheater.
-Unbeknownst to him, Van Kelt had already told the headmaster that the offender was Charlie.
-Bartram tells David and Van Kelt that they should have reported the offense, but he absolves both.
-David then angrily states that he will use this school as a springboard to further his education, the same way the school uses him for football.
+David goes to Bartram's office and says he is the cheater.
+Unbeknownst to him, Rip had already told Bartram that the offender was Charlie.
+Bartram tells David and Rip that they should have reported the offense, but he absolves them both.
+David angrily says that he will use this school as a springboard to further his education the same way that the school uses him for football.

-As David leaves the headmaster's office, he sees Charlie, now expelled from St. Matthew's, leaving the school.
-Charlie says that he will be accepted to Harvard anyway and that years later, everybody will have forgotten about his incident, but David still will be a "Goddamn Jew."
-David laughs him off and says to Charlie that he still will be a "prick," and walks away.
+As David leaves the headmaster's office, he sees Charlie--who has been expelled--leaving the school.
+Charlie tells David that he will be accepted to Harvard despite his expulsion.
+He adds that years later, everybody will have forgotten about the cheating incident, but that David will still be a "goddamn Jew".
+David laughs him off, says Charlie will still be a prick, and walks away.